datastaxdevs/advanced-cdc-for-astra/Lab2/01-crud-commands.md

 1. Repeat this for one last command

     ```sql
-    delete from testing_crud where id=eba95eb2-cd52-11ec-9d64-0242ac120002;
+    delete from crud_data.testing_crud where id=eba95eb2-cd52-11ec-9d64-0242ac120002;
     ```

 ## Summary

 Facts about CDC for Astra:
 - When adding a new record into a table that does not have a compatible data type with CDC, the data is dropped.
+[Here](https://docs.datastax.com/en/astra/docs/astream-cdc.html) is a list of compatible types.
 - When updating a record only the updated data is transmitted.
 - Sql errors don't register in CDC.
 - Delta statements transmit the removed data.